Post 273 – by Gautam Shah

-Open or Closed systems seem to have a very simplistic difference.
+Open or Closed systems have between them a very simplistic difference.
 But, it can have different connotations depending on who considers it.
 People concerned with buildings, architects, interior designers, structural engineers, builders, promoters and occupants all have completely different understanding of the concept.
-To compound the problem, many different ideologies from other fields are being implicated here.
-Some of these include: Components and Systems approach, Holistic or Unified approach, Prefabrication and Modular coordination, Dimensional coordination, Dimensional preferences, System building, Industrialised building, etc.
+To compound the problem, many Systems Thinking ideologies from other fields are being implicated here.
+Some of these include: Components and Systems approach, Holistic or Unified approach, Prefabrication and Modular coordination, Dimensional coordination, Dimensional preferences, System building, Industrialized building, etc.

 Here two thinking styles distinctly emerge.
-Designers evolve holistic design, where, things become parts or components only by the constructors.
-The monument deifies the designer but fails to recognise or celebrate the user.
+Designers evolve holistic design thinking, where, things become parts or components only by the constructors.
+The holistic or monumental form celebrates the designer, but fails to recognize the user.
 Other set of designers’ who participate with all stack holders, (interior designers, structural engineers, builders, service providers, promoters and occupants ), create a system or framework for contribution.
 Buildings with very large footprints and community concerns cannot take any other route.
-The stress on building of nodes, boundary conditions, connectivity, dimensional and modular coordination (ISO 2848 Modular Coordination -Principles and Rules), is inevitable in Open-ended systems thinking.
+The stress on building of nodes, boundary conditions, connectivity, dimensional and modular coordination (ISO 2848 Modular Coordination -Principles and Rules), is inevitable into Open-ended systems thinking.

 All systems are defined by their edge conditions, be it real, virtual or hypothetical.
-The edges when breach less create a holistic or closed ended entity.
-But with nodes or the breaches an open-ended system comes into being.
+The edges when breach less, create a holistic or closed ended entity.
+But with nodes or the breaches, an open-ended system emerges.
 A node (Latin nodus =knot) is a connection point, a redistribution point or an end or terminal point.